alexriss/SARS-CoV-2-Analysis/README.md

 ## Is it beta?

 Of course!
-Probably even alpha.
+Even rather alpha.
 It is a weekend project and I just work on this in my free time.
 Please double check all numbers and graphs.

 ## Data source